 We are an ideal place to try out something you've never done before, because our teachers make sure every student has support to succeed and has fun in each class.
 Adaptations are given whenever necessary.
 In Movement for All classes, movement and art go beyond the forms we teach to become a form of physical meditation.
 When we use body and soul together, peace surrounds us for that hour.

-We offer boutique classes in yoga, dance, and art, taught over Zoom, to help you get fit, express yourself, and feel better.
-Our class sizes are capped to ensure small groups and individualized attention.
-They are taught live from our beautiful studio, using our state-of-the-art huge-screen panoramic Zooming system, so teachers can see every detail of how your body moves or how your artwork is coming together.
-And we open the Zoom room twenty minutes early, and close it twenty minutes late, to allow the socialization and casual before-and-after chats we all miss from in-person classes.
+Classes are taught in/from our beautiful studio, using our state-of-the-art huge-screen panoramic Zooming system, so teachers can see every detail of how your body moves or how your artwork is coming together.
+And we open the Zoom room fifteen minutes early to allow the socialization and casual chats.
+New friends get made in our classes!

 Classes can be prorated if you plan to miss one session.